MicrosoftDocs/intellicode/docs/not-in-toc/disable-features.md

 > have at minimum the [Visual Studio Code Python extension version 2019.8.29288](https://marketplace.visualstudio.com/items?itemName=ms-python.python) (an August 2019 release).

 ## How to enable completions for Python: Deep Learning beta
-completions for Python: deep learning is a beta feature, so it is turned off by default.
+completions for Python: deep learning is a beta feature, so it is turned on by default.
 ![Illustration of enabling completions for python:deep learning](.../media/deep-learning-extension-vscode-setting.png)

 If you would like to enable completions for Python: deep learning feature, select the **enabled** option in _File_ > _Preferences_ > _Settings_ > _Extensions_ > _Visual Studio IntelliCode_